MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 ## Baseline experience

-When you enable Defender for Cloud on your Azure environment, the Defender Foundational CSPM plan is enabled by default.
-With the Foundational CSPM plan, the [Microsoft cloud security benchmark (MCSB)](/security/benchmark/azure/introduction) automatically starts to assess resources in scope.
-This process relies on MMA to provide you with recommendations to harden and correct misconfigurations within your environment.
-As part of the MMA deprecation, the baseline experience powered by MDVM and Host misconfiguration powered by Guest Configuration will now require you to [enable the Defender for Servers Plan 2](tutorial-enable-servers-plan.md).
+When you enable Defender for Cloud on your Azure subscription, the Defender Foundational CSPM plan is enabled by default.
+With the Foundational CSPM plan, the [Microsoft cloud security benchmark (MCSB)](/security/benchmark/azure/introduction), including compute security baselines that use both the MCSB and the CIS Microsoft Azure Foundations Benchmark, automatically assess machine OS compliance.
+This process relies on MMA to gather information from your VMs to generate recommendations based on the benchmarks to harden and correct misconfigurations within your environment.

+With the deprecation of the MMA, the baseline experience will only be powered by the Guest Configuration experience and will require you to [enable the Defender for Servers Plan 2](tutorial-enable-servers-plan.md), as of September, to gain access to the baseline features.

+Recommendations provided by the MCSB that aren't part of Windows and Linux compute security baselines continue to be part of free foundational CSPM.

+**Add link to the pricing page here**

 ### Install Guest Configuration